 Original research articles will be discussed to further the students

 understanding of current research in reprogramming / developmental

-W3041 Cell Biology (fall).
+UN3041 Cell Biology (all).
 Taught by Chloe Bulinski (jcb4) -- this class is relatively large and needs several TA's.
 Contact the instructor if you are interested.
+Not offered fall 2018

-Biol-Chem C3512 (spring).
-Molecular Biology (Manley & Adjunct, TBA).
+Biol-Chem UN3512 (spring).
+Molecular Biology (Manley & Jia).
 Usually needs 2 TA's.
 In past, TA's helped write and grade exams; graded homework.

 UN3560 (fall) Evolution in the

 UN3779 (spring).
 Molecular Biology of Cancer.
 Needs one TA with knowledge in the area.
 Contact Dr. Prives (clp3).
 Not offered fall 2018

 GU4323 (spring) Biophysical Chemistry I. (Hunt).
 Needs 1

 & Disease.
 Contact Lili Yamasaki if interested.
 TAs attend classes, hold office hours, and help in